Interview 1

 My Approach

 In this project, I first analyzed pain points through interviews and surveys conducted with real users, including my coworkers.
-Based on these insights, I designed the UI in Figma, built a prototype using AI-assisted development tools, and conducted usability testing with participants.
+Based on these insights, I designed the UI in Figma, built a prototype using AI-assisted development tools, and gathered feedback through participant evaluations.

 During a regular day at work, a conversation about checking payroll in UKG revealed a shared frustration among my coworkers and myself.
 To better understand the issue, I conducted interviews with other coworkers.